semanticvectors/semanticvectors/README.md

 and was hosted from 2007 to 2015 on code.google.com/p/semanticvectors.

-It has been developed and maintained by contributors from the University of Texas, Queensland University of Technology, the Austrian Research Institute for Artificial Intelligence, Google Inc., and other institutions and individuals.
+It has been developed and maintained by contributors from the University of Texas, Queensland University of Technology, the Austrian Research Institute for Artificial Intelligence, Google Inc., and several other institutions and individuals.

 Contributions are welcome.